Chocolate Orange Cookies (super easy!)

 Bake, et voila’... you’ll have 20 delicious chocolate orange cookies ready in 30 minutes!

-They’re also easy to decorate with your favorite sprinkles, and it’s so fun to make them extra cute and festive.
+They’re also easy to decorate with your favourite sprinkles, and it’s fun to make them extra cute and festive.

-And not only are these cookies easy to whip up, but they look and taste divine, tender inside and crisp outside, slightly spicy, and packed with orange flavor and chocolate goodness.
+Not only are these cookies easy to whip up, but they look and taste divine.
+They’re tender inside and crisp outside, slightly spicy, and packed with orange flavour and chocolate goodness.

 With the holiday season upon us, I’m sure these foolproof, budget-friendly chocolate orange cookies will be the perfect addition to your Christmas cookie tray!